shuppel/shupp-dev/src/content/blog/2024-06-07-linux-mint-journey.md

 First thing I do is look up what I can add.
 Here's what I did:

 - **Installed preload** to increase load time for frequently used apps.
-Duuude, this thing is EPIC!
-It's like having your favorite surf break permanently scouted - preload learns which apps you use the most and loads them into RAM before you even click.
-Your system becomes totally PSYCHIC, brah!
-Apps launching 2-3x faster is like catching that perfect barrel wave without waiting.
+This cool utility learns which applications you use most often and loads them into RAM proactively.
+Apps launch 2-3x faster because they're ready before you even click.
+It's like your computer anticipating what you need next.

 - **Enabled fstrim.timer** for my SSD.
-Brooo, SSDs are like the shortboards of storage - fast and responsive, but they need proper maintenance!
-Fstrim tells your SSD which blocks are free to use, preventing write amplification that would totally wipe you out performance-wise.
-It's like waxing your board regularly - keeps everything smooth and fast!
+SSDs need regular maintenance to keep performing at their best.
+Fstrim tells your SSD which blocks are free to use, preventing write amplification and extending the drive's lifespan.
+Regular trimming keeps everything running smoothly with minimal performance degradation over time.

 - **Boosted vm.swappiness to 10** for better memory management.
-So check it out, dude - the default setting is like 60, which means your system gets all sketchy and starts swapping RAM to disk way too early.
-Cranking it down to 10 tells Linux "Hey brah, only swap when absolutely necessary!"
-It's like telling your buddy not to paddle for every wave - only go for the epic ones!
-My ThinkPad now shreds through heavy workloads without bogging down.
+The default setting of 60 makes Linux swap RAM to disk too aggressively.
+Lowering it to 10 tells the system to keep data in RAM longer and only use swap when absolutely necessary.
+My ThinkPad now handles heavy workloads much more smoothly without constant disk thrashing.

 - **Installed Plank** to get the Mac OS experience I never had.
-Gnarly dock, man!
-It sits at the bottom of your screen with bouncy animations when you click stuff.
-Mac users pay big $$$ for this experience, but I'm getting it for FREE!
-Added bonus: it stays out of the way when you're catching big computational waves, then pops right back when you need it.
+This sleek dock sits at the bottom of your screen with smooth animations when you interact with it.
+Mac users pay a premium for this kind of UI, but on Linux it's free.
+It stays out of the way when you're working, then pops up exactly when you need it.

 - **Installed tree** and **linux-lowlatency** for better terminal navigation and performance.
-Tree is like having a bird's eye view of your file system, brah - it shows directories as branching trees!
-And that low-latency kernel?
-INSANE for audio work - it's like going from a soft learner board to a pro performance thruster.
-No more audio dropouts during my GarageBand sessions!
+Tree gives you a visual representation of your directory structure right in the terminal, making file system navigation intuitive.
+The low-latency kernel is perfect for audio work - I no longer get dropouts or stuttering during audio production.

 - For monitoring, I grabbed **glances**, **nethogs**, and **htop**.
-These tools are like having a weather report, tide chart, and surf cam all in one for your computer!
-Glances shows CPU, RAM, network, disk, sensors - everything!
-Nethogs tells you which apps are hogging your bandwidth (total kooks!).
-And htop?
-Interactive process viewer that lets you sort and kill processes that are being total barneys.
-Righteous!
+These tools give you real-time insights into what's happening on your system.
+Glances shows comprehensive system stats, nethogs tracks network usage by application, and htop provides an interactive process viewer that makes it easy to identify and kill problematic processes.

 - Tried out **i3 window manager** for tiling.
-Dude, this is like going from longboarding to shortboarding - steep learning curve but TOTALLY worth it!
-Your windows automatically tile without overlapping, and you control everything with keyboard shortcuts.
-No more mouse wipeouts!
-You can even set up workspaces for different activities - coding, browsing, chat - and flip between them like changing beaches on a surf trip.
+There's definitely a learning curve, but the productivity boost is worth it.
+Your windows automatically tile without overlapping, maximizing screen real estate, and you control everything via keyboard shortcuts.
+You can create separate workspaces for different activities - coding, browsing, communication - and switch between them instantly.

-- Upgraded my shell: **zsh + oh-my-zsh + powerlevel10k** style.
-This combo is the ULTIMATE terminal pipeline, brah!
-Zsh gives you auto-completion that reads your MIND.
-Oh-my-zsh adds theme support and plugins galore.
-And powerlevel10k?
-The most customizable prompt in the universe, dude!
-It shows git status, Python environments, error codes - all color-coded so you know exactly what's happening.
-My terminal went from kook to Kelly Slater in like 20 minutes!
+- Upgraded my shell: **zsh + oh-my-zsh + powerlevel10k**.
+This combination transforms your terminal experience.
+Zsh offers intelligent auto-completion and spelling correction.
+Oh-my-zsh adds plugins and themes to enhance functionality.
+Powerlevel10k provides a highly customizable prompt that shows git status, Python environments, and error codes - all color-coded for easy reading.
+My terminal workflow is now twice as efficient.

 ## Daily Driver Experience